svavaroe/opencore-asrock-z390-phantom-gaming-itxac/README.md

 I have mostly used Gigabyte motherboards for previous builds, but this build was incredibly easy and solid.

-Using the iMac19,1 as smbios and everything just works, mostly... :)
+Using the iMac19,1 as smbios and everything just works.

 ![About This Mac](aboutthismac.png)